 Jude, Anna and Jane all have a passion for short fiction and have been meeting together as a writing group to workshop their own writing since 2002.
 They are keen to promote the short story form by means of the yearly award and occasional events and champion short story writers whenever they can on social media and elsewhere.

 Jude Higgins is a writer, events organiser and writing tutor.
-She has an MA in Creative Writing from Bath Spa University (2012) and currently enjoys writing very short fiction.
-In addition to co-running the Bath Short Story Award, she organises the Bath Flash Fiction Award which runs two competitions.
-One, rolling competition with three rounds a year. £1000 top prize each round, for fiction of 300 words.
-The other a yearly award for a novella-in-flash (a sequence of stand-alone flash fictions with a narrative arc) 7,000-18,000 words. £300 top prize, plus print and digital publication.
+She has an MA in Creative Writing from Bath Spa University (2012) and writes very short (flash) fiction.
+In addition to co-running the Bath Short Story Award, she directs Flash Fiction Festivals UK, a yearly festival devoted to flash fiction and organises the Bath Flash Fiction Award which runs two competitions — a rolling competition with three rounds a year. £1000 top prize each round, for fiction of 300 words.
+The other a yearly award for a novella-in-flash (a sequence of stand-alone flash fictions with a narrative arc) 6,000-18,000 words. £300 top prize, plus print and digital publication.
+Buy all the flash fiction anthologies at bookshop.adhocfiction.com

 Think of a country on the Foreign Office blacklist and you can be sure Anna’s either been there or is booking it for her next trip.
 Travelling has always been her great passion and living and teaching in Samoa in the 70s inspired her first novel (available from Amazon in digital and paperback formats) Paradise and Back